josphat-otieno/akan-project/README.md

     <h3>Output</h3>
     <p>Displays a pop screen alerting the users their date of birth in the format of "mm/dd/yy".</p>
     <p>Displays a pop screen alerting users the <strong><em>day of the week</em></strong> they were born and their respective <strong><em>akan names.</em><strong></p>
+    <p> A pop screen appears alerting the user to enter valid values if wrong values are entered or a field is left empty<p>

 ## Technologies used
 The following technologies were used in building up the project: